glossary of art and framing

 The same as a closed corner frame.

-A type of moulding used for framing canvases.
-The art is set into the frame from the front so none of the surface is covered.
+A type of molding used for framing canvases.
+The art is set into the frame from the front so none of the surfaces is covered.

 To place the art on top of the mat rather than in a window behind the mat.
 Sometimes the art sits directly on the mat but it is often raised off it to add depth.